weavejester/hashp/README.md

 Hashp is a better `prn` for debugging Clojure code.
-Inspired by projects like [Spyscope][], Hashp (ab)uses data readers to make it easier to get useful debugging data sent to STDOUT.
+Inspired by projects like [Spyscope][], Hashp (ab)uses data readers to make it easier to get useful debugging data sent to STDERR.

 [spyscope]: https://github.com/dgrnbrg/spyscope